Iwona007/securityweek6/README.md

-# securityweek6
+#Application to practise RSA kay (securityweek6)

 ####
 This project to learn Spring Boot + Spring Security base on RSA Algorithm.
 That's way I also leaved a token in case test the application in postman.
-This application is connected with:  Iwona007/securityweek-6-client
+This application is connected with: https://github.com/Iwona007/securityweek-6-client

 ####
 Technology: